raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

 You will now choose your own colours to represent each resource.
 Think about how you want the visualisation to represent the data with colour.
-For example, do you want all the renewable energy sources to be different shades of one colour and the nonrenewable sources to be a different colour?
+For example, do you want all the renewable energy resources to be different shades of one colour and the non-renewable resource to be a different colour?
 Or do you want each energy source to be a different colour to show all the distinctions?

 --- task ---